morte magis metuenda senectus...

 The moral of the story?
 Next time you're really in it for the beauty and you get that tap on the shoulder from the giant electric hand of your Quaker Oat God, try not announcing how spiritual you are to your horrified family and friends, just 'be' in that space and come to terms with the value of your own direct experience.
 Keep it a secret that you can express only in anonymous good deeds.

 The ego, like any lover, thrives on adversity.
 The longer you ignore it the sweeter its songs.
-But your ego's sitting on a cupboard full of solar brilliance and spoon-feeding you muddy shadows.
-The person who is deemed mad is the person who surrenders and silences the ego's thin light in a sudden snuffing, so the cupboards can open and the true light pour out.
-This person is labeled mad because he initially feels a huge responsibility to keep this holy state going as long as possible, rather than knowing to surrender even that goal, so he runs about shaking the lapels of those still asleep, he wake up to the light from the cupboards!
+But your ego's sitting on a locked cupboard full of solar brilliance and spoon-feeding you muddy shadows.
+The person who is deemed mad is the person who surrenders and knocks his ego off its perch, breaks the lock and lets the light pour out.
+This person is labeled mad because he initially feels a huge responsibility to keep this holy state going as long as possible, rather than knowing to surrender even that goal, so he runs about shaking the lapels of those still asleep, hey! wake up to the light from the cupboards!
 But maybe they don't want to wake up, and why should they?
 Just 'cuz you say so? they shout at him, and--if so inclined--they just might have to burn him at the stake or Golgotha to shut him up.

 MY SON MY SON has a lot of that kind of inner problem, the way spiritual enlightenment won too soon can let the ego in through the back door and turn you into a raving lunatic.
-When the House is only "almost" empty, it's really not empty at all; roaches and rats lay claim to the podium.
-You can spot a rat messiah a mile off, and you should run quick away, unless of course, like Herzog, you like to make movies about rat messiahs.
-Ja?
-Whohin bist du, meinen rattemessias!?
-Ich liebe, Ich liebe dich so meine kleinen ratten...
+When the house is only "almost" empty, it's really not empty at all; roaches and rats lay claim to the podium.
+You can spot a rat messiah a mile off, and you should run quick away.